lozzahax/lozzax-docs-gitbook/using-the-oxen-blockchain/advanced/wallet-rpc-calls.md

     -H 'Content-Type: application/json'
 ```

-If the oxen-wallet-rpc was executed with the `--rpc-login` argument as `username:password`, then follow this example:
+If the lozzax-wallet-rpc was executed with the `--rpc-login` argument as `username:password`, then follow this example:

 ```text
 IP=127.0.0.1